 In the interest of creating more variety in your WildFit diet, let’s talk about this fun, novel little treat- the goldenberry.
 Often used as a decoration on decadent dessert plates, these tomato relatives also have a place in their own recipes.
 This bright, citrus flavored sauce will be enjoyed over seafood, chicken, steamed veggies or as a salsa.

-Although we areon the brink of winter in northern climes, in the southern hemisphere, these Peruvian Ground Cherries are in season.
-They can provide a sweet and sour, floral flavour to the otherwise very deep and rich flavours that are showcased in November.
+Although we are in the middle of winter in the northern hemisphere, in the southern hemisphere, these Peruvian Ground Cherries are in season.
+They can provide a sweet and sour, floral flavor to the otherwise very deep and rich flavors that are showcased in November.
 These fruits are high in antioxidants, polyphenols and carotenoids that are beneficial for decreasing inflammation, improving liver and kidney health and immunity.
 They are also beautiful and delicious.

-As they are a nightshade of South American origin, you may not want to include them more than occasionally, however in recipes like this, they add a nice touch of colour and bright flavour in WildFit Spring, or any season.
+As they are a nightshade of South American origin, you may not want to include them more than occasionally, however in recipes like this, they add a nice touch of color and bright flavor in WildFit Spring, or any season.